johnshew/office-dashboard/README.md

 ### Working with the Tesla browser

 The Tesla browser is a reasonably modern HTML5 browser implementation based on webkit.
-With the use of the es5-shim it is able to support modern frameworks such as React - but in general it is pretty slow.
-Also, the browser does a much faster at scrolling an entire page rather than scrolling a div - you can see this by enabling scrolling in the setting dialog.
+With the use of the es5-shim the Browser can support modern frameworks such as React.
+So in general it is easy to develop a modern web app for the Tesla.

+That said it is important to recognize that the Browser is pretty slow at rendering so don't make your user interface too complicated.
+In particular note that the Tesla browser is faster at scrolling an entire page relative to scrolling the contents of a div.
+You can see this in the app by enabling scrolling in the settings dialog.

-That said the car is a pretty challenging environment to debug web pages.
-To help with this, in the settings you can enable a simple debug console window that displays information written to console.log and provides an immediate command window.
-If you need more debug capabilties we updated VorlonJS (http://vorlonjs.com) to be able to work well on the Tesla.
+It can be pretty challenging to debug web pages in the Tesla.
+To help developers working on this app, in the settings you can enable a simple debug console window that displays information written to console.log and it provides an immediate command window.

+If you need more sophisticated debug capabilties note that we updated VorlonJS (http://vorlonjs.com) to work well on the Tesla.